acidonper/spotify-app/ocp/README.md

 -   Create a route in order to allow access to previous service
 -   Create a deployment config object charged with the container creation and inject environment variables
 -   Start deployment process

+**IMPORTANT: It is required to replace SPOTIFY_ID, SPOTIFY_SECRET and PROJECT_NAME variables with current values in oc-deploy-manually-app-dev.sh file**

 ## Procedure